sshaar/clef2020-factchecking-task5/README.md

   - [working_notes/clef19_checkthat.bib](working_notes/clef19_checkthat.bib) - Bibliography of 2019 overview and participants' papers.
   - [working_notes/clef18_checkthat.bib](working_notes/clef18_checkthat.bib) - Bibliography of 2018 overview and participants' papers.

-## Subtask 5 : __Debate Check-Worthiness__.
+## Task 5 : __Debate Check-Worthiness__.

 Predict which claim in a political debate should be prioritized for fact-checking.
 In particular, given a debate, speech or a press conference the goal is to produce a ranked list of its sentences based on their worthiness for fact checking.

+NOTE: You may use data from past years version of this task.

 ## Data Format

 The datasets are text files with the information TAB separated.
 The text encoding is UTF-8.

-### Task 5:

 > line_number <TAB> speaker <TAB> text <TAB> label